Research Accomplishments

 1957: Blood pressure lowering drug discovered

-Dr. Edward Freis, funded by the AHA, determines chlorothiazide is effective in reducing blood pressure.
+Dr. Edward Freis, through Association funding, determines chlorothiazide is effective in reducing blood pressure.

 1958: Helping blood flow